HemaNagini/HemaNagini/README.md

 ## 👋 About Me
 Hi!
-I'm Hema Nagini Matta, a passionate cybersecurity enthusiast with a strong foundation in defensive mechanisms, eager to expand my expertise into offensive cybersecurity.
+I'm Hema Nagini Matta.
 My journey in cybersecurity began with a fascination for safeguarding systems against threats, and now I aim to become a well-rounded professional who not only defends but also identifies and mitigates vulnerabilities proactively.

 With a background in data science and analytics, I bring analytical thinking and technical skills to every challenge.
 I believe in continuous learning and leveraging community engagement to stay ahead in this dynamic field.

 💼 Skills
 - Cybersecurity & AI Integration

-AI model development for biometric security (live vs. spoof classification).
 Machine learning for emotion detection and facial recognition.

 - Data Science